CSPF-Founder/JavaVulnerableLab/README.md

 -------------

 **Method 1.Super Very Easiest Method: Docker**
-  The easiest way to use Java Vulnerable is using Docker wich set up everything for you with 1 command line
+  The easiest way to use Java Vulnerable is using Docker which set up everything for you with 1 command line

   Steps: